-Quarterly Report - The City of Sanibel directs or otherwise recommends that at least quarterly, the Finance Director shall provide a written report including but not limited to a summary of recent market conditions, economic developments and anticipated investment conditions; a summary of investment strategies employed in the most recent quarter; a description of the portfolio or in terms of investment securities, maturities, risk characteristics and other features; a report of the quarter's total investment return with a comparison of actual to planned, and an identification of any areas of policy concern and suggested or planned revision of investment strategies.
+Quarterly report.
+The City of Sanibel directs or otherwise recommends that at least quarterly, the finance director chief financial officer of the city shall provide a written report including, but not limited to, a summary of recent market conditions, economic developments, and anticipated investment conditions; a summary of investment strategies employed in the most recent quarter; a description of the portfolio or in terms of investment securities, maturities, risk characteristics, and other features; a report of the quarter's total investment return with a comparison of actual to planned, and an identification of any areas of policy concern and suggested or planned revision of investment strategies.